NTIG-Uppsala/admin-narvaro/README.md

 ## Coding Standard

+### Javascript files
 All files in javascript is has variable names in English and camelcase.
 All comments are in English.
 Indents are 4 spaces long.
+### Python files
+All python files has same javascript except variable names in snakecase.
+All python files are formatted with Black Formatter.

 ## env file